-Abstract: This doctoral level research work focused on job motivation and organisational commitment.
-Employees (Faculty) serving in B-schools are the main stakeholders for fostering budding managers and entrepreneurs.
-Hence it is prudent to not only assess the impact of determinants of motivation and commitment but also the effect of sociodemographics.
-A survey was administered to 474 faculty serving in university-affiliated B-schools in Bengaluru.
+Abstract: Motivation and organisational commitment are critical to an organisation's performance and growth.
+Faculty employed in B-schools face challenges each day and to remain involved and committed is tested.
+Emotional well-being and adequate incentives are required to enhance their morale and self-confidence.
+Many factors influence motivation and commitment but what most administrators neglect is the role played by demography.
+Hence it is prudent to not only assess the impact of motivation and commitment determinants but also the effect of socio-demographics.
+A survey was administered to 474 facultyserving in university-affiliated B-schools in Bengaluru.

-Keywords: Socio-demographics, B-schools, Faculty, Motivation, Commitment.
+Keywords: B-schools, Faculty, Demography, Commitment